-Here you will find a list of walking tours I have presented in the past.
+Here you will find a list of all the walking tours I have presented so far.
 Don’t worry if you’re feeling like you’ve missed out – do keep an eye out on my upcoming tours page as many of these tours will be taking place again in future.

 Tours for other organisations

 “Mortlake: Archbishops and Asparagus” – a tour for London Historians

 A tour through Mortlake’s ancient alleyways and graveyards, its historic buildings and the sites of modern-day battles to preserve the area’s character.
 An exploration of what remains of Mortlake’s grand houses and historic churches, as well as its industrial heritage, charming old cottages and beautiful churchyards.

 “Plague and Scandal at the Clerk’s Well” – the burial grounds of Clerkenwell, part of London Month of the Dead